 The area of the channel display serves as an optical analysis of your image.

-Tip: Pay attention that the real-time calculation mode in the top tool bar is active, so that the display can remain updated.
+Tip: Pay attention that the real-time calculation mode in the tool bar at the top is active, so that the display can be updated.

 a) Displays the whole image, meaning all colour channels

 This display shows the resulting denoised image with all three colour channels: red, green and blue.

 The brightness of the image (depending on the selected denoising colour space)

 c) Chrominance display (Displays the colour map)

 In the chrominance display, you can see very quickly if there is colour noise in your motive or not.
 If the colours are “agitated” you should use the effect "denoising–colour" with a stronger intensity.

 d) Red channel

 In the red channel the red parts of the image receive increased brightness.